 Our commitment to informality and confidentiality prohibits us from keeping formal records or following up with visitors, making it challenging to evaluate the effects of our actions as Ombuds.
 Informal observation revealed that visitors seem to reach a clearer perspective on their situations during a visit or leave with options for action that they were unaware of prior to their visit.
-We often heard positive verbal feedback and follow-up emails expressing gratitude for the service.
-Of note were visitors appreciating having access to the Ombuds Service as a confidential "sounding board".
+We often heard positive verbal feedback and follow-up emails expressing gratitude for being a confidential "sounding board" and helping visitors work though their options in a conflict situation.
 Due to confidentiality concerns, we are unable to initiate contact with past visitors to ask whether a situation improved as a result of the course of action planned during the visit, but in several cases visitors did contact us to update us about the satisfactory resolution of their concerns.